Sickness, pregnancy or probationary leave

 Tip: Read our article on when you are entitled to paid time off.

-If you only take unpaid leave on the basis of an agreement with your employer, then you need to take care of your health insurance, as your employer does not pay for it while you are on leave.
+If you only take unpaid leave on the basis of an agreement with your employer, then you need to make sure you have health insurance, as your employer does not pay for it while you are on leave.

 What if you have already planned your leave before you start your new job?

-If you have already planned and paid for your leave before you start your new job, it is up to your employer and your agreement whether they will accommodate you.
+If you have already planned and paid for your leave before you start your new job, it is up to your employer and your agreement whether to accommodate you.
 It is possible to take paid leave before you are officially entitled to it.

 The Labour Code addresses this issue by stating that an employer may give leave to an employee even though he or she has not met the conditions for entitlement to paid leave, provided that the employee meets the conditions for entitlement to leave by the end of the calendar year or employment.